Whitney Houston (album): Legacy

 According to Justin Kantor for the Seattle Post-Intelligencer, Houston's success on pop radio, starting with "You Give Good Love", "opened the floodgates for big-voiced female R&B singers in the 'crossover' market of the 1980's and '90s."
 The song's producer Kashif added in the same article, "[You Give Good Love] took my career to a whole new level and helped to cement my status as an elite producer.
 For that I am eternally grateful to Whitney."
 Kantor further stated that Houston "transformed the landscape of commercial R&B for further African-American songwriters and producers whose work had previously been overlooked by top-40 programmers," adding that the album's black collaborators — Narada Michael Walden, Preston Glass and LeMel Humes — benefited from working on the album.
 "Greatest Love of All", according to Kantor, "forever secure[d] [Houston's] prominent place in universal pop culture and the lives of countless millions... bec[oming] the soundtrack to graduations and celebrations of achievements everywhere."
 The album, according to Consequence of Sound, reached a massive level of cross-over that was unprecedented at the time for a black female music artist.
 In 2017, NPR ranked the album 14th place in its list of the 150 greatest albums made by female artists.
 Sputnikmusic called the album "one of the warmest, most complex and altogether satisfying rhythm and blues records of the decade and Whitney herself has a voice that defies belief."
 Classic Pop stated the album "not only launched Whitney's career but redefined the meaning of the term pop idol, introducing mainstream audiences to a vocal style more in tune with gospel music than the charts."
+The album was considered by The Express Tribune in 2025 to be one of the "most legendary solo debuts" to be released, writing "her debut wasn’t just successful — it made her one of the most celebrated artists in music history."
+The album was ranked number 85 on New Nations June 2004 list of The Top 100 Black Albums.